art-institute-of-chicago/aic-mobile-ios/README.md

 The app uses Google Analytics, which currently does not support Carthage (support is supposedly being evaluated by Google).
 To use this libray, CocoaPods is required.
 Ideally, down the line, the dependency on CocoaPods can be fully eliminated in favor of Carthage.

-After running `setup.sh`, you will need to configure [GoogleService-Info.plist](#googleservice-infoplist) to enable analytics.
+After running `install.sh`, you will need to configure [GoogleService-Info.plist](#googleservice-infoplist) to enable analytics.

 See [AICAnalytics.swift](aic/aic/Analytics/AICAnalytics.swift) for details regarding which events are tracked.